grajie/COVID-19-Exploratory-Analysis-with-SQL/README.md

 Thank you for visiting the repository of Data Analysis and Visualization of COVID-19 Dataset.

-This data exploration project is descriptive analysis of COVID-19 dataset containing data about COVID-19 cases, deaths, vaccinations, socio economic factors from Jan 1,2020 to Feb 5,2022.
+This data exploration project is Descriptive Analysis and Visualization of COVID-19 dataset containing data about COVID-19 cases, deaths, vaccinations, socio economic factors from Jan 1,2020 to Feb 5,2022.
 I have built global profile along with 10 most visited country profiles which will allow you to explore the statistic on the Coronavirus pandemic for each listed country.

 This project is purely based on SQL Server, employing its innate capabilities:
 - User-defined Procedures